charmlab/recourse_benchmarks/README.md

 python .\server.py
 ```

-Read more from [here](https://docs.google.com/document/d/1Dmp4sFYcm3yt8On8NagjzVnYl7SzJ6QiVi61XLcW8Xg/edit?usp=sharing) to learn about the amendment of the live site tool.
+Read more from [here](livesite_amend.md) to learn about amending the live site tool.

 ## Testing